The Problem with Oversimplifying America’s Health Crisis

 A picture displaying a grocery store all with processed foods like chips, crackers and snacks.

+Without getting too political, I want to discuss just some of the contributing factors to these rising rates of chronic disease.
 I think it’s incredibly important to understand that it’s so much more than additives and ingredients in our food!
 Are there areas we could be doing better?
 Of course!
 Is there corruption in the food industry by large corporations?
 Should we be a little skeptical?
 Yep, and I really do hope there are good intentions to improve them.
 However, it really is so much more nuanced than that.

 Factors that Affect the Rising Chronic Disease Rates